-DEVELOP is a professional organization that requires participants to maintain a standard of excellence every day.
+DEVELOP is a professional organization that asks participants to maintain a standard of excellence every day.
 In a professional environment, the common rules of business are applicable.
 This organization interacts with many sectors of government, industry, and non-profit organizations.
-For these reasons, the DEVELOP daily dress code is business casual.
-However, for formal presentations, participants are expected to wear formal business suits.
+For these reasons, the DEVELOP encourages a daily dress code of business casual.
+However, for formal presentations, participants are encouraged to wear formal business suits.